fractos/fractos.github.io/_drafts/extending-inversion-1-inversion-extensibility.markdown

 ## Goals

-The aim of this article is to demonstrate the current set of prototype criteria available in Inversion, and how these can be extended with custom logic.
+The aim of this article is to demonstrate the current set of prototype criteria available in Inversion, how these have been extended in Inversion.Extensibility, and how they can be further extended with custom logic.

 ## Inversion.Process - Prototype defaults